expo/create-react-native-app/README.md

 **Warning:** Running eject is a **permanent** action.
 Please use a version control system, such as git, so you can revert back if necessary.
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-### Adding Flow

-Flow is a static type checker that helps you write code with fewer bugs.
-Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-React Native works with [Flow](http://flowtype.org/) out of the box, as long as your Flow version matches the one used in the version of React Native.

-To add a local dependency to the correct Flow version to a Create React Native App project, follow these steps:

-1. Find the Flow `[version]` at the bottom of the included [.flowconfig](react-native-scripts/template/.flowconfig)
-2. Run `npm install --save-dev flow-bin@x.y.z` (or `yarn add --dev flow-bin@x.y.z`), where `x.y.z` is the .flowconfig version number.
-3. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
-4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).

-Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
-You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.

-To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Philosophy

 * **Minimal "Time to Hello World"**: Create React Native App should reduce the setup time it takes to try building a mobile app to the absolute minimum, ideally on par with React web development (especially as seen with [Create React App](https://github.com/facebookincubator/create-react-app)).